UummProject/uumm-prototype/README.md

 **D**ecentralized **C**ontribution **B**ased **G**overnance is kind a super shitty name.

-My best shot so far is  **UMM**, (**U**nicorn **M**aker **M**achine) It's a tool for making amazing entities.., and it sounds like the hinduism mantra _Ommmm_ which denotes reflection/meditation.
+My best shot so far is  **UMM**, (**U**nicorn **M**aker **M**achine) It's a tool for making amazing entities, and it sounds like the hinduism mantra _Ommmm_ which denotes reflection/meditation.

 Alternative versions of it:
 - UMM: Unicorn **Molding** Machine